Digital Geographies Research Group Virtual Annual Symposium 2020

 Using the Digital: Methodologies, Teaching, and Everyday Practice

 Our Annual Symposium has quickly become a highlight of the DGRG’s calendar as an opportunity to meet and discuss the digital with like-minded researchers.
 Due to COVID-19 we cannot meet in person, and we know that this is a difficult time of people in lots of different ways.
-However, in the spirit of staying in touch and trying to support each other, we have decided to go ahead with the symposium, albeit in a virtual and low impact form.
+However, in the spirit of staying in touch and trying to support each other, we decided to go ahead with the symposium, albeit in a virtual and low impact form.

 As academics, we use digital technologies every day.
 From emails to social media, teaching to research methodologies, the digital has become inescapable.
 Digital research methodologies are receiving increasing attention from geographers and academics in other disciplines, and there are ongoing discussions about digital teaching methods.
 There are still more conversations to be had, however, and the other ways in which academics engage with the digital have been largely overlooked.
-For our 4th annual symposium, the Digital Geographies Research Group has decided to explore these issues by focusing on how academics use the digital, in all its myriad forms.
+For our 4th annual symposium, the Digital Geographies Research Group decided to explore these issues by focusing on how academics use the digital, in all its myriad forms.
 This is an opportunity to take stock of how the digital has transformed academia in the twenty-first century and reflect on the implications of this transformation, whether they are bad, good, or somewhere in between.

 |Timetable – All Times BST (British Summer Time)|